-Credit risk on restricted bank deposits and bank balances is limited because the counterparties are reputable banks with high credit ratings assigned by credit agencies.
+Credit risk on bank balances is limited because the counterparties are reputable banks with high credit ratings assigned by credit agencies.
 The Group assessed 12m ECL for restricted bank deposits and bank balances by reference to information relating to probability of default and loss given default of the respective credit rating grades published by external credit rating agencies.